codebar/ios-tutorials/0resources/future-tutorial-ideas.md

-@mostgood
-@kharrison

 ## Ideas for Future Tutorials

 These are some ideas for tutorial that would be great to have.
-If you're interested in writing some, or would recommend tutorial
+If you're interested in writing some, or would recommend tutorials for these topic, please do contribute.

 ### Extension to Clicker

-* Autolayout - potentially extended clicker
+* Autolayout
 * Models
 * Persisting counter score (high score?)
-  - NSUserDefaults (not CoreDate 😂)
+  - NSUserDefaults (not CoreData 😂)
   - See "Scorekeeper" app on App Story
   - Display with Table Views